qihexiang/anelsonia/README.md

 `createFlare` can receive a object parameter which as two properties:

--   `reassign` means you can call `assign` many times to reset the value before call `drop` to relase it, set it to `true` when you need to change a primitive value during the process;
+-   `reassign` means you can call `assign` many times to reset the value before call `drop` to release it, set it to `true` when you need to change a primitive value during the process;
 -   `mutable` means the value get from `observe` should **not** be readonly.
 It in fact do nothing, and just change the return type of `observe` in TypeScript.
 For example, if you assign a ORM object to flare, you should set `mutable` to `true`.

 The three functions return by `createFlare` is: